UNAIDS chief says behavior of ex-staffer was ‘unacceptable’

 The missive appeared to be a thinly veiled reference to Dr. Luiz Loures, a former U.N. assistant secretary-general at UNAIDS, who allegedly forcibly kissed a staffer, Martina Brostrom, before trying to drag her out of a Bangkok hotel elevator.

+“I categorically reject the findings made public by UNAIDS and maintain that I have never sexually harassed anyone,” Loures told The Associated Press in an email.
+He said that despite volunteering to cooperate with the reopened U.N. probe into the sexual harassment allegations, he was never interviewed by the investigators in the latest probe, which took more than two years.

+“The only conclusion one may reach is that the second investigation was politically motivated, one-sided, unjust and not based on objective factors,” he wrote.

-An earlier inquiry found insufficient evidence to substantiate Brostrom’s claims, but a second report from an independent panel concluded that there was a culture of impunity and “defective leadership” at the Geneva-based U.N. agency.
+An earlier inquiry, in which Loures did participate, found insufficient evidence to substantiate Brostrom’s claims, but a second report from an independent panel concluded that there was a culture of impunity and “defective leadership” at the Geneva-based U.N. agency.

 Brostrom was dismissed by UNAIDS in 2019, following an AP story that revealed she herself was being investigated for financial and sexual misconduct before she leveled the sexual harassment charges against her superior, Loures.

-The internal email appears to be the first time UNAIDS has acknowledged wrongdoing by a senior staffer, although it did not identify Loures by name.
-In a statement on Monday, UNAIDS spokeswoman Sophie Barton-Knott said matters concerning investigations and disciplinary hearings are confidential.
+The internal email appears to be the first time UNAIDS has acknowledged wrongdoing by a senior staffer, although it didn’t identify Loures by name.
+UNAIDS spokesperson Sophie Barton-Knott said in a statement on Monday that matters concerning investigations and disciplinary hearings are confidential.

 The misconduct accusations rocked UNAIDS’ leadership, prompted Sweden to announce it would suspend funding until a new leader was in place, and was a major distraction for an agency at the center of multibillion-dollar, taxpayer-funded efforts to end the AIDS epidemic by 2030.